Tekateka/Cryptocurrencies/README.md

 ## Overview of the analysis

 A prominent investment bank is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
-So, the company would like to crate report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+So, the company would like to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.